-4) Panic attacks and mental breakdown.
+- Panic attacks and mental breakdowns

-5) Other symptoms of anxiety disorder.
+- Other symptoms of anxiety disorder

 Parents are advised to be keen with their twins and manage anxiety when the signs start showing.
-Twin separation anxiety can prevented when recognized from a young age as this will ensure action is taken a smoother transition for the twins in their older years
+Twin separation anxiety can be prevented when recognized from a young age, ensuring a smoother transition for the twins in their older years.

 Role of parents in managing separation anxiety in their children